Marshalling (computer science): Comparison with serialization

+Marshalling in different programming languages

-To "serialize" an object means to convert its state into a byte stream in such a way that the byte stream can be converted back into a copy of the object.
+To "serialize" an object means to convert its state into a byte stream in such a way that the byte stream may be converted back into a copy of the object, which is unmarshalling in essence.
+Different programming languages either make or don’t make the distinction between the two concepts.
+A few examples:

-The term "marshal" is used for a specific type of "serialization" in the Python standard library – storing internal python objects:
+In Python, the term "marshal" is used for a specific type of "serialization" in the Python standard library – storing internal python objects: